CuriosityLabTAU/Patricc/README.md

 true: where to go if condition met
 false: where to fo if condition not met
 timeout: where to go if duration has passed

+## Run the flow
+Run RunFlow.py

+1. Press Prepare.
+If everything works, "OK"

+2. Select with flow text file to run
+The robot and the props will be written

+3. Place the correct props and press refresh
+If everything works, "Run"